Aseptic Filling: Process, Advantages, and Applications

 The terms "aseptic" and "sterile" are often used in context and cannot be strictly separated: sterile describes a state, while aseptic refers to the method or process.

 In contrast, “aseptic” describes the process or technique rather than the state itself.
 Aseptic filling refers to a germ-free manufacturing and filling environment.
-While sterility is the ultimate goal, the primary focus is on preventing contamination.
+While sterility is the ultimate goal, the primary focus is on preventing contamination during the process.
+The aseptic process maintains the sterile state, while sterilization actively creates it.